Stainless steel vs. Damascus steel – which kitchen knife is better

 Advantages:

-• Rust-proof and easy to clean
+- Rustproof and easy to clean

-• Well suited for beginners
+- Well suited for beginners

-• Easy to resharpen
+- Easy to sharpen

 Disadvantages:

-• Not as sharp as Damascus steel
+- Not as edge-retaining as Damascus steel

-• Often less hard – loses sharpness faster
+- Often less hard – loses sharpness faster

-• Less “character” in the appearance
+- Less "character" in the visuals

 What is Damascus steel?